awslabs/amazon-timestream-tools/integrations/influxdb_metrics_dashboard/README.md

 ## Limitations

+**Metric types**

 The InfluxDB Metrics Dashboard only supports counter and gauge types scraped from the `/metrics` endpoint of an InfluxDB instance.
 This functionality is due to CloudWatch not providing support for histogram types and potentially creating large amounts of metrics if we create histograms for high cardinality datasets.

+**Static deployments**

+When the InfluxDB Metrics Dashboard is deployed, the instances are considered static and any changes to cluster configuration will require a re-deployment.
+This limitation is due to the Telegraf config that is generated requires updates for and changes to instance endpoints.

 ## Cleanup